jaynetics/gouteur/README.md

 - support more sources of code, e.g. latest release, private GitHub repositories
 - improve performance by tracing & rerunning only specs/tests that use the gem
 - save time in MiniTest by forcing it to run in fail-fast mode like RSpec
-- add help output and more options to the CLI executable
 - other ideas? open an issue!

 ## License